 - Fear of array formulas: SUMPRODUCT, FILTER, and dynamic arrays remain underused because their syntax intimidates.

-The cost is not just time — it's data quality.
-Every manual step is an opportunity for human error.
+The cost is data quality as well as time.
+Every manual step creates another chance for human error.

 2. How AI Generates Excel Formulas